In-mortals, Ep. 1

 What do you see?
 What do you know?

 I watched my belly for any affirmation or sign.
 The thoughts in my mind were only partially my own.

 He put a new drip into my IV.
-It offered him the excuse to lean in close and whisper in my ear.
+It offered him the chance to lean in close and whisper in my ear.
 “When the time is come, I’ll be ready.”